-The following article will appear in the December 2018 edition of Journal of DH Lawrence Studies, and is published in its pre-edited version here by kind permission of the editor, Sue Reid.
+The following article appeared in the December 2018 edition of Journal of DH Lawrence Studies, [Vol. 5, Number 1 (2018), pp. 143-62], and is published in its pre-edited version here by kind permission of the editor, Sue Reid.

 Lawrence’s fraught and rivalrous relationship with Fyodor Dostoevsky was throughout his life connected with his fraught and rivalrous relationship to Christ.
 Both authors were, to use Murry’s term about Lawrence, “Christ-haunted”, and both were likened to Christ Himself.
 Lawrence criticised Dostoevsky for endorsing what he perceived to be one of Christ’s false doctrines – albeit only with the mental, willed, and unartistic part of his divided self.
 In response to Koteliansky and Murry’s translation of Dostoevsky’s Pages from the Journal of an Author, he wrote to Koteliansky in December 1916: